adaschevici/react-advanced/content/monorepo/code/_index.md

 #### Now let's put to good use what we learned so far

-1. We want to build a component with `styled-components`
+1. we want to build a component with `styled-components`
-2. export that component from the component-library and import it into the goodreads app
+2. build the storybook showcase
-3. build the storybook showcase
+3. export that component from the component-library and import it into the goodreads app
 4. build the react app with the added dependency on the component library
 5. add the npm scripts to the top level `package.json` in order to allow us to run commands easier (ie clean, bootstrap, build component library, build storybook, build app)